What Does An Aircraft Mechanic Do?

 Median means that half of the workers in the industry earned more and half earned less.

-This range can vary based on location and experience.
+This range can vary based on location, level of training, and experience.

 Aircraft Mechanic Job Outlook